AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

 am already familiar with, and documenting here for completion's sake.
 Other terminal commands here are new to me.

+A good trick is to use the `tldr` command (which needs installing) to bring up a cheat sheet for these commands to see how they would be used in practice.

 ### Text Manipulation Tools
 #### `awk`
 `awk` is basically it's own scripting language, a small lightweight one that's